Iconeus/chargedPlanner/README.md

 ## Prepare Your Data:

-Create a json file named tasks.csv with the following structure:
+Create a json file named devs.json with the following structure:

 ```
 {